rjrodger/gubu/README.md

 })

-// FAILS: 'Validation failed for property "person" with value "" because the value is required.') userShape({})
+// FAIL: 'Validation failed for property "person" with value "" because the value is required.') userShape({})

 // This will pass, returning the object: